 Dynamics 365 also easily integrates with other Microsoft applications — including Power BI, Microsoft Teams, and Power Automate — to gather more data from across the organization.
 Some businesses may also choose to become a Microsoft partner in order to resell Dynamics 365 to their own customers.

-Benefits of Microsoft Dynamics ERP
+What are the Benefits of Microsoft Dynamics ERP?

 Microsoft Dynamics 365 is a mature enterprise resource planning platform that helps businesses gain better insights, deliver value faster, and adapt to change more quickly.

 Read more: 5 Factors to Weigh During Your ERP Software Comparison

 With AI and a central repository for business data, Dynamics 365 provides businesses with better insights into their data.
 The system can highlight trends among customers, identify which products sell best, or even how the weather may impact the supply chain.
 Using these insights and predictive analytics, businesses can engage in better resource planning and improve their ROI.

 Microsoft Dynamics 365 offers pre-built applications and easy-to-use APIs, allowing businesses to gather and use data faster.
 Organizations can choose from applications that automate customer service chats, improve scheduling for project management, provide HR self-service tools, and much more.